 We made it back to Ai-Ais in good time on our fifth morning, not as exhausted as last year.
 We enjoyed a celebratory drink on the veranda, had a delicious toasted sandwich.
 I wallowed in the hot water pool, had a long shower shampooing my hair, shaving my legs and felt fitter than ever.
 I did not make the trip unscathed and have to admit I can say I did it my way, hands, knees and noggin or arse over kettle as they say.
 So my toes and my minor scrapes needed attention and a liberal dose of Mercurochrome.

 Side Note: I bought a pair of Salomon Speed Cross 4, very comfortable indeed, but, I still got blisters and Salomons do not last terribly long, Butch had to replace his after 4 months.
-My GP says I need to pack a backpack with a my recommended weight, put it on my back, stand on a sheet of paper with bare feet, trace my foot and armed with this go and have boots/shoes fitted, he says my shoes are too narrow across my toes.
+My GP says I need to pack a full weighted backpack, put it on my back, stand on a sheet of paper with bare feet, trace my foot and armed with this go and have boots/shoes fitted, he says my shoes are too narrow across my toes.
 I have lost 6 toe nails with one more to go!
 For me it's part of the fun though.
 I also found it's impossible to find a salesperson qualified to "fit" shoes in our shops.
 Nou ja, if the shoe fits I will wear it!